mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-add-tech-alliance.md

 description: 50% Draft
 ---

-# How to add new tech alliance to https://mattermost.com/partners/
+# How to add a new tech alliance to https://mattermost.com/partners/

 1. Ask tech alliance to provide the following information to partner-directory@mattermost.com: